wschenk/willschenk.com/content/articles/2019/installing_guix_on_nuc/index.md

 7. Boot off of the USB
 8. Running `guix system init` to put the new operating system

-We have two options of setting up the environment -- one is to install guix in a debian docker container, use that to generate the installation image and export it out.
+We have three options of setting up the environment -- one is to install guix ontop of a current Linux installation, another one is to install guix in a debian docker container, use that to generate the installation image and export it out.
 The other is to run an actual GuixSD distrubution inside of qemu, use that the generate the installation image, and export it out.
-I don't know how to make `qemu` work well on OSX so I used the docker strategy (A).
-But (B) is probably nicer if you are starting with a Linux machine,
+I don't know how to make `qemu` work well on OSX so I used the docker strategy (B).
+But (A) or (C) is probably nicer if you are starting with a Linux machine.

+## Option A: Install guix ontop of Linux

+Follow the [binary installation instructions](https://guix.gnu.org/manual/en/html_node/Binary-Installation.html#Binary-Installation) from the Guix documentation to get Guix installed in your local environment.
+This will leave guix available on your machine, which could be great depending upon your use case.
+I'm doing this on a OSX machine which won't work.

-## Option A: Dockerfile for guix
+## Option B: Dockerfile for guix

 We are going to put the steps for [binary installation](https://www.gnu.org/software/guix/manual/en/html_node/Binary-Installation.html#Binary-Installation) of Guix into a `Dockerfile`, which will be based upon `debian`.
 This will all be in a container so once we are done we won't ahve anything on the host machine left over.

 One thing to note is that in order to run `guix pull` we'll need to run docker with `--privileged`.
-Not totally sure why, but **mailing list links**.
+Not totally sure why, but [here is a list to the mailing list discussion about it.](https://lists.gnu.org/archive/html/guix-devel/2017-11/msg00258.html)  This `Dockerfile` is basically a simple rewrite of the installer script, that helped me understand how guix was setup under the hood.

 {{% code file="content/articles/2019/installing_guix_on_nuc/Dockerfile" language="Dockerfile" %}}